UAE Visas & Residency Guide 2026

 Property Investor Visa

-Residency through real estate ownership when minimum thresholds are met (varies by emirate).
+The UAE Property Investor Visa provides residency through real estate ownership when minimum thresholds are met (varies by emirate).

-• Property above minimum value
+• Property owners who purchase real estate in the UAE above the required minimum value

 [Internal link to: Property Investor Visa Guide]